talut/rn-secure-storage/README.md

 ##### New version released.
 Please read release note : [v1.0.9](#version-109)

-*Note: This package is more improved version of [react-native-secure-key-store](https://github.com/pradeep1991singh/react-native-secure-key-store), RNSecureStorage has "under api 23" support*

 **[Go to F.A.Q for more information.](#faq)**

 **[Not your main language ?
 Check out the translations here](#translations)**